vivaria/edisonrul.ing/docs/source/cards/i/ice-queen.md

 ### Card Rulings

-●“This card Cannot be Special Summoned from the GY” is not an effect.
+*   “This card Cannot be Special Summoned from the GY” is not an effect.
-●This effect targets 1 Spell Card in your GY.If you have 3 or more Spellcaster-Type monsters in your GY, including “Ice Queen” after it is sent to the GY, you can activate the effect.
+*   This effect targets 1 Spell Card in your GY.If you have 3 or more Spellcaster-Type monsters in your GY, including “Ice Queen” after it is sent to the GY, you can activate the effect.
-●If “Ice Queen” is equipped to “Relinquished” while face-up and is destroyed and sent to the GY, you can activate the effect.
+*   If “Ice Queen” is equipped to “Relinquished” while face-up and is destroyed and sent to the GY, you can activate the effect.